na-na-hi/renget/archive/chrprompt2.md

 Q2: Are the native Pokemon in this world very different from Pokemon in your previous world?
 Or are they somewhat the same?
 >The Pokemon back in my old world were alright, but a lot of them had strong desire to travel alongside a trainer instead of doing their own thing.
 The Pokemon here seem to be much smarter and independent!
 I could never imagine a Pokemon running a shop back where I came from, let alone a whole society of us coming together!
 I don't like the Pokemon we've met in the mystery dungeons though, they're feral and mean!

+Q3: Have you ever wished you could become a human, like how your trainer became a Pokemon?

 ###Cider
 Q1: What's the deal with that Chatot guy?
 Q2: Not to say you need a partner, being as talented as you are, but is there any part of you that *wants* a partner?